adaltas/node-nikita/packages/core/src/actions/execute/index.coffee.md

             if child.stderr and config.stderr
               child.stderr.unpipe config.stderr
             if config.code.indexOf(code) is -1 and config.code_skipped.indexOf(code) is -1
-              return reject utils.error 'NIKITA_EXECUTE_EXIT_CODE_INVALID', [
+              log if metadata.relax
+              then message: "An unexpected exit code was encountered in relax mode, got `#{code}`", level: 'INFO' else message: "An unexpected exit code was encountered, got `#{code}`", level: 'ERROR' return reject utils.error 'NIKITA_EXECUTE_EXIT_CODE_INVALID', [
                 'an unexpected exit code was encountered,'
                 "command is #{JSON.stringify utils.string.max config.command_original, 50},"